HenryVu27/Multi-armed-Bandits-and-Online-Learning/README.md

 ## Repository Structure

 - `/algorithms` - Contains implementation of various MAB algorithms in Python.
+- `/slides` - Contains presentation slides for each topic.
 - `/theory` - Includes theoretical explanations and derivations related to MAB problems and algorithms.